pete-lawson/tulane-python-data-visualization-workshop/README.md

 ### Jupyter Notebook Shortcuts
 To see a list of keyboard shortcuts, in a running Jupyter notebook first enter command mode by hitting `esc`.
 Then press the `h` key to display the help menu, which will display common operations and their corresponding shortcuts.
 These shortcuts are operating system dependent, so if you call the `h` prompt from Windows your shortcuts will look different than if you call `h` from a Mac.

+### Jupyter Notebook Plugins
+Jupyter is extensible, that is you can add plugins to it in order to enhance its functionality.
+In the
 ## Color in Data Visualization

 The essential tool for selecting color maps is [ColorBrewer](http://www.colorbrewer2.org)